 Wales and Africa Emergency COVID Response

-Funding for these projects was secured through the Welsh Government’s Wales and Africa Grant Scheme.
-We were also delighted to have been awarded with funding to continue investing in period-positive primary schools, improving their sanitation and menstrual health provision.
+With support from our donors, funding for these projects was secured through the Welsh Government’s Wales and Africa Grant Scheme.
+We were also delighted to have been awarded with funding to continue investing in period-friendly primary schools, improving their sanitation and menstrual health provision.